kaihuchen/articles/Deployment/index.md

 When considering the integration of GenAI chatbots to take over significant roles within your company's operations, it's crucial to recognize the potential challenges.
 Key considerations include:

 - The large-scale and abrupt replacement of human workforce with GenAI chatots (e.g., in helodesk operations) can be very risky, often leads to significant service disruptions for various reasons.
-- Smooth and low-risk transition to GenAI can be achieved, by designing GenAI chatbots not as direct replacement, but as productivity enhancer to the existing workforce.
+- Flexible and low-risk transition to GenAI can be achieved, by designing GenAI chatbots not as direct replacement, but as productivity enhancer to the existing workforce.

 Further details are provided below.